Oregon Plumbing License: How to Become a Certified Plumber in OR

 Now, you’re ready to start your plumbing career in Oregon!
 If you need to, refer back here for more information about plumbing licenses or business support.

-Having a license allows you to take on more complex projects and access higher-paying job opportunities.
+A plumbing license in Oregon can also increase your earning potential by allowing you to take on more complex projects and access higher-paying job opportunities.
 Additionally, with increased licensing credentials, you may be able to negotiate better rates with clients.

-If you want to find out more about your earning potential in this bountiful industry, check out the Essential Plumber Salary Guide for 2023.
+If you want to find out more about your earning potential in this bountiful industry, check out the Essential Plumber Salary Guide.